Positive representations of non-simply-laced split real quantum groups: Construction of positive representations

-\begin{Thm} The action of $F_i$ defined above satisfy the quantum Serre relations \eqref{SerreF}. \end{Thm} \begin{proof} The method of the proof is similar to the approach givein in \cite{FI}.
+From these definitions, for each fixed choice of expression of $w_0$, the commutation relations between $E_i, F_i$ and $K_i$ are easily checked.
+The Serre relations between $E_i$ will be given by the explicit rank 2 expressions in the next section and the unitary transformations of operators.
+For the action of $F_i$ we have: \begin{Thm} The action of $F_i$ defined above satisfy the quantum Serre relations \eqref{SerreF}. \end{Thm} \begin{proof} The method of the proof is similar to the approach givein in \cite{FI}.
 Let $i$ corresponds to the short root and $j$ the long root, and let us write where $F_i^k(\bv)$ are linear functions in $\bv:=(v_i)$.
 Fix $k,k_1,k_2,k_3$ and denote by

 That is, for each fixed terms we look at how much the factor of $F_j$ is shifted by the action of the different components of $F_i$.
 The quantum Serre relations for simply-laced roots are proved in exactly the same way in \cite{FI}.
 However in the doubly-laced case the calculation is more involved.
 We observe from the explicit expressions that \Eq{a_{mn}=2-a_{nm},\tab b_n=-2-2c_n,} and furthermore $a_{mn}$ only takes value in $\{0,1,2\}$ while $b_n$ only takes values in $\{0,-2\}$.
 Then the quantum Serre relations for the long root $F_j$ is equivalent to the vanishing of the following expression